 It is an introductory course and should meet the needs of a wide variety of practitioners.

-This training is part-time and comprises 230 hours (approximately one day per week on average) which are spent as follows: 80 hours formal teaching and contact time, 80 hours self-directed study and 70 hours project work.
-Participants will be allocated a personal academic advisor, who will give them guidance in writing their project.
+The course is part-time and comprises 300 hours (approximately one day per week on average) which are spent as follows: 80 hours formal teaching and contact time, 120 hours self-directed study and 100 hours project work.

 This course may be included as part of a Professional Development Plan.